Racing 101

 Our self-service tellers are placed throughout the building to make sure you can get your bets in fast and easy.
 Try one out!
 Follow the below steps at one of these machines:

-8. Double check your bet.
-If incorrect, choose Start Over.
+- Double check your bet.
+If incorrect, choose Clear.
 If correct, select Print Ticket to purchase.

 How Does Betting Work?